TOMATOFQY/SourcetrailGolangIndexer/README.md

 ## Description

+> Updated at 2022.3.10
+> After finished runnable version of this extension at the April of 2021, I found he master branch of this project has been archived, so I cannot make a pull request.
+And since it had been archived, there will not be any progress on the project anymore.
+> If you are interested in this extension and found it lacks a CMakefiles.txt for Golang, you can just copy CMakefiles.txt from the official repository cand replace the language name by Golang, like Python => Golang.
+There is no big change in this part so actually it won't be a big deal.

 The SourcetrailGolangIndexer is a Sourcetrail language extension supply Golang support to Sourcetrail.

-Currently, this project is still in a very early state, but you can already build correct Call Graph on your Golang project.
+Currently, this project is still in a very early state, but by using this you can already build correct Call Graph on your Golang project.

 ## Setup

-> It could only be excuted on linux now (exactly, Debian), the whole bindings will be published very soon then you can recompile the bindings on your platform .
+> It could only be excuted on linux now (exactly, Debian), the whole bindings will be published very soon then you can recompile the bindings on your platform.

 Just check `run.sh` or run it directly.
 This project absolutely depends on native tools supported by golang.org without third-party dependency.